Menu ULTRAFADE 0

 Upselling and cross-selling adds more products and/or higher value products to their order, thereby increasing the customer lifetime value.

-Email marketing (with Klaviyo or Privy) is a powerful way to bridge the gap between purchases.
+Email marketing (with Klaviyo or Omnisend) is a powerful way to bridge the gap between purchases.
 It lets you stay in contact, remind your customers why they like your store, and give them reasons to return.
 Regular, personalized email marketing is a key way to drive repeat purchases and extend the duration of your relationship with the customer.

 Look at customer lifetime value on a customer-by-customer basis.
 Identify the customers who are worth the most.
 Segment them into a group and design programs specifically to meet their needs.
 They have already shown that they are willing to spend with your business, so find ways to reward and incentivize them further.